InvaderZim62/EyeScan/README.md

 # Eye Scan

-I read an article about a person at a museum that was looking around, and suddenly saw a picture floating in the room.
+I read an article about a person at a museum who was looking around, and suddenly saw a picture floating in the room.
 When they looked back, the picture was gone.

 It turns out the museum installed a device in the corner of the room that shows a single column of colored lights.
-The lights rapidly change to show each column of a picture one-at-a-time going from one side of the picture to the other.
+The lights rapidly change to show each column of a picture, one-at-a-time, going from one side of the picture to the other.
 If you look at the device, it just appears to be a narrow bar of changing lights, but if your eye moves across the device, the complete image gets projected across the back of your eye.

-I was intrigued by this, so I created a simple demo app to demonstrate the effect.
+I was intrigued by this, so I created a simple app to demonstrate the effect.

 Hold your phone about a foot from your face, and watch one of the colored dots move back and forth.
-Keep you head still and just follow with your eyes.
-If you follow the green dot, the image points to the right.
-If you follow the red dot, the image points to the left.
+Keep your head still and just follow with your eyes.
+If you follow the green dot, the image points in one direction.
+If you follow the red dot, the image points in the other direction.

 The animated gif below is a little too slow to work.
 You need to see it on a real iPhone.